How Many Axles Does a Car Have?

 • Also, the axle shaft that connects improves load capacity and safety by not relying on the weight-bearing duty.

-A view of mechanic's hands holding the car axles
+A view of a person holding a car axle

 Final Thoughts